cgruver/cgruver/_pages/home-lab/dev-tooling/pipelines-cluster-setup.md

 Now, it's time to set up Gitea and Nexus for the Quarkus application that we're going to build.

-Go to the next step here: [Tekton Pipelines - Gitea & Nexus Setup](/home-lab/pipelines-gitea-nexus-setup/)
+Go to the next step here: [Tekton Pipelines - Gitea Setup](/home-lab/pipelines-gitea-setup/)